bootprint/bootprint-openapi/README.md

 ## TODOs

-I think that the following things are needed for this module to be finished (i.e. Version 1.0).

 * Provide a more complex example with custom configuration file
 * The Handlebars template is not complete yet.
 Missing parts: